Tips for Successful Media Coverage

 The formula is quite simple.
 Newspaper and magazine reporters have pages to fill and radio and television reporters have airtime to fill and they are always in search of a good story.
 So why not share yours, especially if it ties into something they’re already covering.
 For example, if temperatures are soaring in the summer and your business is selling ice cream like crazy, that could be a story!

 Before you make the pitch, make sure you are ready to interact with the media.
-To help you prepare, our media relations specialist, Kari Logan, has created 5 tips for working with the media:
+To help you prepare, we have created 5 tips for working with the media:

 1) Define your media angle.
 Your company may have a great product or service, but most often you have to dive below that surface to find what’s newsworthy.
 Most often, the story lies in your people.